TimPigden/TimPigden.github.io/_pages/zio-http4s/zio-http4s-part2.md

+---
+layout: default
+title: ZIO, Http4s, Auth, Codecs and zio-test
+description: Examples of use of ZIO with the http4s library, illustrating http4s authentication, custom codes and testing with zio-test
+---

 ## Testing with Http4s Client and ZIO

 In the last post we created a simple ZIO/Http4s server.
 But in addition to server we are already using, Http4s provides a client.